Course Assessment

 The 2023-2024 assessment of SL Courses highlights are as follows:

-• 1,416 student enrolled in SL Courses (numbers may be duplicated);
+• 1,416 students enrolled in SL Courses (numbers may be duplicated)

-• The criteria with the highest assessment is “impact on students personal life/purposeful reflection” with an average score of 2.25.
+• The criteria with the highest assessment was “impact on students personal life/purposeful reflection”

-• The criteria with the lowest assessment is “understanding of social responsibility and student’s role as activity citizen in society” with an average score of 2.08.
+• The criteria with the lowest assessment was “understanding of social responsibility and student’s role as active citizen in society”

-• While most courses are implementing best practices for SL courses, some courses do not have evidence of student learning outcomes in alignment with SL criteria;
+• While most courses are implementing best practices for SL courses, some courses did not have evidence of student learning outcomes in alignment with SL criteria

 Recommendations